The best restaurants in Puerto Escondido

 Must try: The cinnamon roll

 La Punta is full of places to eat, all within super easy walking distance of each other.
-Many of them have been set up by people from all around the world who have decided to make this beachy neighbourhood home, so there's an incredible mix of cuisines.
+Many of them have been set up by people from all around the world who have decided to make this beachy neighbourhood home, so there's an incredible mix of cuisines, from Mexican food to Argentinian, Italian, American, and Middle Eastern.

 Campestre